 A last note on naming: Take some time to consider trademarking, and use the U.S. Patent and Trademark Office (USPTO) Trademark Electronic Search System (TESS) to see if your name is available there.
 Federal trademarking reserves your name outside of Tennessee should you end up operating outside of your home state and can also help protect your logo and other brand-related elements.
 You can also search using the Tennessee Secretary of State website for state-level trademarks.

-In Tennessee, renewing, renaming, or canceling a DBA name in Tennessee is pretty straightforward.
+In Tennessee, renewing, renaming, or canceling a DBA name is pretty straightforward.

 For sole proprietors and partnerships, the business license — with which you registered your DBA name — renews automatically with every tax return.
 Changing a DBA name means filing for a new one.
 Cancel or withdraw a business license (thus closing your DBA name) via a final tax return with the state.

 Corporations and other incorporated businesses must renew their DBA names every five years, either online or by mail.
 Changing or canceling your name can also be done through the Tennessee Secretary of State website.
-Each of these actions costs $20.
+Each of these actions has an associated fee.

 Processing times vary, but you can generally expect to have your DBA name approved and registered in one to four weeks.

-A DBA name is only a legal requirement if you want to do business under a new name.
-DBA names are useful marketing tools and worth considering.
+A DBA name is only a legal requirement if you want to do business under a different name than your business’s legal name.

 Yes, you can register as many as you want.
 For example, a professional photographer may want to create unique brands around their wedding and sports photography services.
 Just remember that each DBA name must be registered and maintained on its own.